interlok-testing/testing_kafka/README.md

 This project is very simple and contains two channels with one workflow each.

-The first workflow has a polling trigger that produces a message every 10 seconds and publish it to a Kfka topic.
+The first workflow has a polling trigger that produces a message every 10 seconds and publish it to a Kafka topic.

 The second workflow is listening on the topic and copy the message on the file system.